dotboris/vuejs-serverside-template-xss/README.md

 > server-side engine such as PHP, Java or ASP.NET.

 They've also tried for a long time to build a sandbox that mitigates against XSS coming from the server.
-Every time that they've improved or fixed the sanbox, it was broken or bypassed.
+Every time that they've improved or fixed the sandbox, it was broken or bypassed.
 Eventually the angular team [got rid of the sandbox](https://docs.angularjs.org/guide/security#sandbox-removal).

 Frameworks like React and Angular 2+ are not vulnerable to this kind of attack